-If you are stuck with no idea where to start looking for a good tax attorney, especially when you have no time to vet an attorney yourself, go for a referral from trusted friends and families.
+If you are stuck with no idea where to start looking for the best tax attorney, especially when you have no time to vet an attorney yourself, go for a referral from trusted friends and families.
 Some of your connections may have probably been through a tax issue.
 But most people haven’t and their experience with a tax attorney will be limited.

 And, a personal referral to a friend or family member who is a tax attorney may still need to be vetted by some of the following pointers, because this type of referral speaks more to someone’s personal reputation, not necessarily their legal skill level.
 But, if you do have a network connection that has had a good experience with a tax attorney in the past, you should definitely consider that lawyer.